1337est/dotfiles/README.md

         └──  work
 ```

-[//]: # (TODO I need to go through this entire readme as it was never finished, and is also now out of date since: 2024-12-09)

 ### **`Documents`**

 This directory is used for storing important documents.
 What more is there to know?